 Requests for changes to the project scope outlined in the project agreement must be submitted in writing to DCR.
-Changes in scope must be approved by DCR and FHWA; FHWA has final authority on any modifications or amendments to the project.
+Changes in scope must be approved by DCR and FHWA; FHWA has final authority on eligibility issues and modifications or amendments.
 If approved, an amendment to the project agreement will be prepared and forwarded to the subgrantee for signature.